Digital hoarding: Common hoarding sites

 Some social media platforms also provide opportunity for digital hoarding.
-On the social networking site Facebook, for example, one can accumulate a vast number of “friends” that may merely be acquaintances or lapsed contacts or even complete strangers.
+On the social networking site Facebook, for example, one can accumulate a vast number of “friends”, even reaching the maximum limit of 5000 for example, that may merely be acquaintances or lapsed contacts or even complete strangers.
 Groups and Pages can also contribute to clutter when users join and like new ones, respectively, without leaving or unfollowing those in which they are no longer interested.

 Motivations

 Digital hoarding stems from a variety of individual traits and habits, corporate conditions, and societal trends: